influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/concepts/glossary.md

 Related entries: [InfluxDB line protocol](/influxdb/v1.8/concepts/glossary/#influxdb-line-protocol), [point](/influxdb/v1.8/concepts/glossary/#point)

+## bucket

+A bucket is a named location where time series data is stored in InfluxDB 2.0.
+In InfluxDB 1.8+, you can write data to buckets using Flux and the [`/api/v2/write` HTTP endpoint](/influxdb/v1.8/tools/api/#api-v2-write-http-endpoint).
+All buckets have a retention policy, a duration of time that each data point persists.
+A bucket belongs to an organization.

 ## continuous query (CQ)

 An InfluxQL query that runs automatically and periodically within a database.